 - Purchase a flannel suit: Flannel insulates the body against cold much better than other materials used for tailored clothing, so you’ll be warm and well-dressed.
 You’ll likely want to remove your jacket before dancing, but this is typically the case for guys regardless of season.

 - Wools in heavier-than-average weights (10-12 ounces) are also excellent choices.
-These happen to also be easier to tailor, but that’s neither here nor there.
+These happen to also be easier to tailor, but that’s another topic.

 - Wear a three-piece and/or double-breasted suit: True, both of these garments are relatively rare nowadays, at least in the average workplace.
 However, both of them offer additional layers, which has a clear benefit in the winter months.
 Should you opt for a vest, you’ll be able to take your jacket off indoors and look a bit more “dressed” than if you were just wearing a shirt and tie.